 I feel like the Taut-Line Hitch is one of the most underrated knots out there, it’s extremely versatile and great for applications where you can have varying tension, such as securing a load.
 It’s most common application is providing adjustable tension for guy lines on a tent or tarp.

-Some interesting sliders and devices now appear on tents’ guy lines to adjust tension.
+Some interesting sliders and devices now appear on tents’ guy lines to adjust the tension.
 Call me old fashioned, but I still prefer a Taut-Line Hitch.

-Another knot that’s underrated in it’s ability to get you out of a jam is the Threaded Figure 8.
+Another knot that’s underrated in its ability to get you out of a jam is the Threaded Figure 8.

 While the application I’m mentioning almost needs to be paired with a Swiss Seat at the least, nothing beats the Threaded Figure 8 to safely get you down from heights, whether on purpose or in an emergency situation.

-For joining rope together or making an adjustable loop out of two of these knots, the Double Fisherman’s Knot can’t be beat.
+For joining rope together or making an adjustable loop out of two of these knots, the Double Fisherman’s Knot can’t be beaten.
 Preferably the rope you’re joining together should be around the same diameter, as there’s better knots to join sections of different diameter rope such as a Beckett’s Bend or as it’s commonly known, a Sheet Bend.

 This is what I use for any kind of trunk line while I’m camping or putting up a shelter.
 Tensioning knots are something you should know and the reason I’ve included two of them in these five.
 I always see people over-tying objects in the back of a truck or in many situations where all they’re doing is trying to secure a load.
 Regular half hitches work fine, but that extra effort both in tying and removing all those knots simply isn’t necessary if you know the right knots to use in the first place.

-I was first taught this by an old employer who wanted their extension cords tied this way and I’ve always remembered it because of it’s efficiency.
+I was first taught this by an old employer who wanted their extension cords tied this way and I’ve always remembered it because of its efficiency.
 Mark this down as one to take a look at too if you’ve got the time for a bonus knot.